Shifted Poisson structures on differentiable stacks: -graded Lie -algebras

 When the quadratic Taylor coefficient $\Phi_2$ is zero, we call it a \emph{strict} morphism of {\strict}s.
-Strict morphisms are then simply pairs of maps from $\leftgla$ to $\leftgla'$ and from $\rightgla$ to $\rightgla'$ that preserve all the structures defining {\strict}s.
+Strict morphisms are then simply pairs of maps $\leftgla \to \leftgla'$ and $\rightgla \to \rightgla'$ that preserve the structures defining {\strict}s.